michal-minarik/naser/README.md

 You can obtain a copy of the license at https://mozilla.org/MPL/2.0/.
 ```

-## Publish your O365 calendar

-If you want to use the functionality to export the calendar and prepopulate the import file, you must share/publish your calendar.
-Login to you web Outlook - https://outlook.office.com.
-Go to Setting and "View all Outlook settings" section.

-In this section navigate to Calendar > Shared Calendars.
-Here in the section "Publish a calendar" select your work calendar and publish it with the permission to "Can view all details".
-Click publish.
-Copy the ICS link that has been generated for you.

-Paste this link to the config.json file as a ics_url parameter.

 ## Clone this repository

 You will need multiple files in a single directory.
 The easiest way how to get this done is to clone this git repository.
 To do so run this command: